alejandralopezgalan/Adventure-Works-Sales-Analysis/README.md

 Power Query was used to load the six relational tables from the AdventureWorks workbook, establish connections, create new measures, and select only the columns relevant to the dashboard analysis.

 #### FactInternetSales
-The following columns were selected from the `FactInternetSales` table to support performance analysis:
+ Performance insights were developed using the following variables from the `FactInternetSales` dataset:
 `ProductKey`, `OrderDateKey`, `DueDateKey`, `ShipDateKey`, `CustomerKey`, `SalesTerritoryKey`, `OrderQuantity`, `UnitPrice`, `ProductStandardCost` (renamed as `Cost`), and `OrderDate`.
 Several calculated fields were added to enrich the dataset:
 - `TotalRevenue`: Defined as `OrderQuantity * UnitPrice`, this measure was used to calculate gross sales revenue.
 It was formatted as a Currency-type variable.